xmuSistone/AndroidPileLayout/README.md

 Recently I have seen this kind of UI design, and at the first sight I was trying to implement it by using RecyclerView's LayoutManager.
 Unfortunately, I am unable to contrust a clear Math model while sliding the PileView.
 After several tries, I gave up LayoutManager, and find another way for this implementation.
 If you make LayoutManager works well for this UI design, please tell me later.

 ### how to use
-1. decleare PileLayout in your xml file
+1. declare PileLayout in your xml file
 ```xml
 <com.stone.pile.libs.PileLayout
         android:id="@+id/pileLayout"